PowerShell/Community-Blog/Posts/2022/07/cheat-sheet-console-experience.md

 dir | ConvertTo-Csv -Delimiter "`t" | scb
 ```

-That "ConvertTo-Csv" is way too much text though.
+That `ConvertTo-Csv` is way too much text though.
 Wouldn't it be nice to make that shorter?

 ## Aliases